Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/ios/swift-with-node-backend.md

 ---
-description: Integrate hyper SDK to your Swift App using hyperswitch-node
+description: Integrate hyper SDK to your Swift App using payswitcher-node
 ---

 # Swift with Node Backend

 {% hint style="info" %}
-Use this guide to integrate Hyperswitch SDK to your iOS app.
-You can use the following app as a reference with your Hyperswitch credentials to test the setup.
+Use this guide to integrate PaySwitcher SDK to your iOS app.
+You can use the following app as a reference with your PaySwitcher credentials to test the setup.
 You can also checkout the [app on Apple Testflight](https://testflight.apple.com/join/WhPLmrT6) to test the payment flow.
 {% endhint %}

 ## Requirements